radtour furkelpass

 Passo Furcia round tour

-The view on the Alpine divide, Valdaora and the Valle di Anterselva valley is a beautiful bonus.
-Past the village of Sorafurcia we reach the Val Pusteria valley where the road crosses the cycle path.
-Along the Val Pusteria Cycle Route, also called Pusterbike, we come back to Brunico again.
+The views of the alpine divide, Valdaora and the Valle di Anterselva are definitely the icing on the cake of this adventure.
+We cross the village of Sorafurcia and descend to the Val Pusteria where the road meets the cycle path.
+We take the Val Pusteria cycle path, also known as "Pusterbike" to return to Brunico.

 Author: AT